DeepanshKhurana/cloudSimplifieR/README.md

 ## Credits

-This package was developed while I was interning at [Townscript](https://www.townscript.com/)
+This package was developed while I was interning at [Townscript](https://www.townscript.com/) as a Data Engineering Intern.

 #### Requests/Feedback/Suggestions